feifeiwww/20220726_Databricks_Demo_Transfer_Learning_with_MLflow/README.md

 * Run the notebooks on a cluster with Databricks runtime version 10.4ML or up. (note: use 10.4ML, not 10.4)

-* You may check your MLflow experiments results under the "Experiments" tab on the left.
+* You may check your MLflow experiments results under the "Experiments" tab on the left, or inside of your notebook on the top under "Experiments".

 In addition, you could view the code directly from the `html_versin` folder.